HeartMath UK is dedicated to improving your health, performance and well-being at home and in the workplace.

 The analysis of HRV therefore serves as a dynamic window into the function and balance of the Autonomic Nervous System.

-Call me today for a friendly chat and I’d be happy to answer any questions you may have and offer advice on how HeartMath sessions could help with you.
-Tel: 01903 600 848 or see my contact page for further ways to get in touch.
+Call today for a friendly chat and I’d be happy to answer any questions you may have and offer advice on how Hypnotherapy could help you.
+Tel: 07957 621107 or see my contact page for further ways to get in touch.